Hitch Cargo Carrier

 Watch Out for Scratches

 Scratches can be small or deep.
-Both can actually harm the cargo carrier in the long term.
-Since they can favor corrosion, scratches are to be avoided at all costs.
-For this purpose, it is not recommended to drop the cargo carrier on the ground.
+Both can harm the cargo carrier in the long term.
+Since they can favor corrosion, scratches must be avoided at all costs.
+For this purpose, dropping the cargo carrier on the ground is not recommended.
 It is also not recommended to drop the cargo on the carrier either.
-Working with care can have a good return in the future where the cargo carrier can function just as well.
+Working with care can have a good return in the future, where the cargo carrier can function just as well.

 Powder Coat Finish